gruizebury/data-engineering-practice/Exercises/Exercise-3/README.md

 ## Exercise #3 - Google Cloud Storage + Google Cloud Bigquery + Python.

-In this third exercise you will practice your Python skills again, we will extend upon the idea of working with files and start by uploading data to a `google storage` cloud bucket on `gcp`.
+In this third exercise we will test your ability of working with files on the cloud and your skills with sql.

-Working with the `Python` package `google-cloud-storage` to interact with `gcp` is very common, and this will ensure you get an introduction to that topic.
+The first thing you will do is work with the `Python` package `google-cloud-storage` to interact with `gcp` and upload a file to a `storage bucket`.

-The next step will happen in `bigquery` where you must upload and query the data you uploaded to `storage` working with the `Python` package `google-cloud-bigquery`.
+The next step will happen in `bigquery` where you must upload and query the data you uploaded to `storage` working with the `Python` package `google-cloud-bigquery` and doing some `sql`.

 You can add any extra packages you need to the requirements file and use them in your script.